 Teaching Monsters to read

-With my Product Lead hat on, I help the team behind a BAFTA-nominated educational video game to design and run an experiment to help them decide how to charge players for their next game.
-A task complicated by the fact they’re a non-profit company so need to get the balance right between covering costs and making money.
+With my Product Discovery hat on, I helped the team behind a BAFTA-nominated educational video game design and run an experiment to understand how they might charge players for their next game.
+The challenge was made more interesting by the fact that they were a non-profit, so the balance between accessibility, covering costs, and making money really mattered.

 2021

-After six years of running and growing our freelancer marketplace at NEXTFREE I shut down the service and start advising the founders of Fring (a similar service from The Netherlands) to help them expand their membership globally.
+After six years running and growing NEXTFREE, we shut the service down.
+I then started advising the founders of Fring, a similar service from the Netherlands, to help them expand their membership globally.

-The Eporta team were aqcuired by Shopify in November 2021.
-Building on our work to help manufacturers in the interior design industry sell their products online, we join Shopify to help make commerce easier for everyone.
+The eporta team was acquired by Shopify in November 2021.
+Building on our work helping manufacturers in the interior design industry sell their products online, we joined Shopify to help make commerce easier for everyone.

 2022

-My Wife and I have a second baby
+My wife and I had our second baby.

 2023